nopnop2002/esp-idf-mqtt-client/README.md

 - Enter the esp32 address in your browser's address bar.
 - You can use the mDNS hostname instead of the IP address.
  Default mDNS name is esp32-server.local.
-- Press Connect button.
+- Enter Host & port.
+ You can specify the mDNS host name like mqtt-broker.local for the host name.
  You can use broker.emqx.io.
+ Press Connect button.
 - Press Subscribe button.
 - Enter the payload and press the Send button.